TheotherDrWells/Reclaiming-Memory/README.md

 This repository contains the white paper, design specifications, and future implementation roadmap for a user-owned, encrypted memory system that enables persistent, portable, model-agnostic AI continuity.

 ## Contents
-- `whitepaper/`: The full LaTeX and PDF version of the white paper
+- `whitepaper`: The full LaTeX and PDF version of the white paper
-- `spec/`: Open spec for the Interoperable Memory Protocol (IMP)
+- `spec`: Open spec for the Interoperable Memory Protocol (IMP)
-- `example/`: Sample encrypted memory entries
+- `example`: Sample encrypted memory entries
-- `agent/`: Design notes for a local memory daemon
+- `agent`: Design notes for a local memory daemon
 - `LICENSE`: Open access under MIT

 ## Why This Matters